Skip to content

 Most data analysts start with a blank canvas in Tableau or Power BI.
 They drag a sheet, fight with containers, and hope a professional layout emerges.

 The result?
 Static, “Excel-looking” reports that are hard to navigate and uninspiring to look at.
-They are functional, but they don’t always inspire confidence or delight the user.
+They are functional, but they don’t inspire confidence or delight the user.

 My journey into design-first analytics started during my time at Starschema, where I learned the foundational principles of dashboard UI from my former team lead, Tamas Varga (shout out to him!).
-That experience shifted my perspective: A dashboard isn’t just a report; it’s a product.
+That experience shifted my perspective: a dashboard isn’t just a report — it’s a product.

 🚀 The Power of Simultaneous Discovery